shepmaster/shepmaster.github.com/source/_posts/2011-10-10-learned-about-testing-last-year.markdown

 ## Who should read this?

-I had to realize two things before I could start on my learning
+I had to realize two things before I could start learning:
-journey:

 1. I don't know enough about testing.
 2. I need to know more about testing.